esmarkowski/you_look_fine/README.md

 #### Infer Action

 ```
-bin/you_look_fine --debug --run-once --infer-action --capture-frames 3 --capture-frames-delay 1000 --vision-prompt "Please provide a specific description of the action being observed, emphasizing clarity and specificity.
-Describe the setting or context and the [subject/subjects] involved.
-Focus on the key actions, using precise and descriptive language to capture their nature.
-Ensure that the details included are those that can be confidently observed or inferred.
-Highlight the most relevant and significant aspects of the action or scene for an understanding.
-Respond in English that can be understood by an 10 year old.
-Respond in a sentence or two.
-Do not include references to the image sequence in your response (e.g. The first image shows, the second image shows).
-Respond in second person perspective."
+bin/you_look_fine --debug --run-once --infer-action --capture-frames 3 --capture-frames-delay 1000 --vision-prompt "Please provide a specific description of the action being observed in a single, cohesive moment, using clear and simple language suitable for a 10-year-old.
+Describe the setting or context and the subjects involved as they appear at one specific instance, not as a sequence of actions.
+Use precise and descriptive language to capture the nature of the key action in this single moment.
+The details should be those that can be confidently observed or inferred from this moment.
+Focus on the most relevant and significant aspects of the action or scene, and respond in second person perspective in one or two sentences."
 ```

 #### Dystopia